AddiH/hviskmigioeret/README.md

 combine transcripts and audiofiles into one database While it worked just fine for our purposes to have the transcripts and audiofiles in separate folders, it might be useful to combine them into one database.
 Again, this is something you can easily do with a few lines of code.

+link til deling og rettigheder på FT hjemmeside

+we've chosen to only transcribe a sample (20 women and 20 men speaking for <120 sec).
+You can easily take another sample and extract the soundfiles, or even transcribe everything, by giving 03 another sample.